dbisenev/midterm/README.md

 ## Submission

-Deadline: 15:50
+**Deadline: 15:50**

 1. Make a local commit of your project before the midterm submission deadline.
-This commit will serve as the final submission, and any changes made after the midterm evaluation time will not be accepted.
+This commit will serve as the final submission, and **any changes made after the midterm evaluation time will not be accepted**.
-2. Attend the practical lesson according to the scheduled time for your midterm defense.
+2. Attend the practical lesson according to the scheduled time for your **midterm defense**.

 ## License